The foundations of spectral computations via the Solvability Complexity Index hierarchy: Proof of Theorem on the Spectral Gap and Spectral Classification

-Note that we can use the algorithm, denoted $\hat\Gamma_{n}$, to compute the spectrum presented in \S \ref{pf_unb_gr}, with error function denoted by $E(n,\cdot)$ converging uniformly on compact subsets of $\mathbb{C}$ to the true error from above (again with the choice of $g(x)=x$ since the operator is normal).
+Note that we can use the algorithm presented in \S \ref{pf_unb_gr}, denoted $\hat\Gamma_{n}$, to compute the spectrum, with error function denoted by $E(n,\cdot)$ converging uniformly on compact subsets of $\mathbb{C}$ to the true error from above (again with the choice of $g(x)=x$ since the operator is normal).
 Setting

 we see that $a_n(A)\geq a(A):=\inf_{x\in\mathrm{Sp}(A)}\{x\}$ and that $a_n(A)\rightarrow a(A)$.
 Now consider